Guru-25/SkillRack-Points-Tracker/README.md

 ## API Documentation

-The SkillRack Points Tracker API allows you to track and calculate points based on activities from SkillRack.
+The SkillRack Tracker API allows you to track and calculate points based on activities from SkillRack.
 Below is the documentation for the available endpoints.

 ### Base URL
 ```